DarkJaslo/Domains/README.md

 </p>
  <h3> Bonuses </h3>
 <p>
 Bonuses spawn randomly in any square of the map without a fixed frequency.
 Up to four bonuses can be on the board at a time.
 When a unit collects a bonus, it becomes upgraded, which enables the use of the ability for that unit.
-A player can only have one upgraded unit at a time: collecting a second bonus removes it from the board, but does nothing else
+A player can only have one upgraded unit at a time: collecting a second bonus removes it from the board, but gives no upgrade.
 </p>

 # Game viewer